DSD-DBS/capella-dockerimages/docs/docs/index.md

 make <image-name>
 ```

-to build the image and it's dependencies.
+to build the image and it's dependencies or

-or

 ```sh
 make run-<image-name>